Hotels near Martineztown Sport Field

 Which hotels near Martineztown Sport Field have laundry facilities?

-Which hotels near Martineztown Sport Field have a pool?
+Which hotels near Martineztown Sport Field have an outdoor pool?

 Which hotels near Martineztown Sport Field have suites or extra space?